damoncaliber/damoncaliber/README.md

-* My Data Analysis toolkit includes Excel, SQL, Python, Tableau, Power BI and R Programming Language.
+* My technical toolkit includes Excel, SQL, Python, Tableau, Power BI.

 * I am pursuing a Bachelor's degree in Mathematical Sciences, majoring in Mathematics & Computer Sciences at the University of South Africa and I am currently in my penultimate year of study.